 Lamps in Biblical times used oil as fuel to create light.
 I need God to be my fuel to keep me burning.
 His is the only strength that doesn’t fail.
 With him as my power source, I can conquer anything this life throws at me.

-These psalms are full of words that speak life into your situation.
+These Psalms for healing are full of words that speak life into your situation.
 They give us an opportunity to remind ourselves that we’re not alone.
 Even when it feels like all hope has been lost, God can use these scriptures to bring healing back into our lives.
 From them, we can learn how to:

 - Place our hope In God’s perfect plan